survivejs/webpack-book/manuscript/loading/03_fonts.md

 The problem can be solved by deciding a set of browsers and platforms that should receive first class service.
 The rest can use system fonts.

 You can approach the problem in several ways through webpack.
 You can still use *url-loader* and *file-loader* as with images.
-Font `test` patterns tend to be more complicated, though, and you may have to worry about font file related lookups.
+Font `test` patterns tend to be more complicated, though, and you have to worry about font file related lookups.

 T> [canifont](https://www.npmjs.com/package/canifont) helps you to figure out which font formats you should support.
 It accepts a **browserslist** definition and then checks font support of each browser based on the definition.